 Mia Love’s parents fled Haiti to escape political corruption.
 They arrived in the United States with just $10 in their pockets and hope inspired by the possibility of freedom.
-When times were tough, they didn't look to the government for help.
-They looked within.
-Mia’s father, who took a second job cleaning toilets just to make ends meet, once said to her: “Mia, your mother and I never took a handout.
+When times were tough, they didn't look to the government for help, they looked within.
+Mia has spoken of her father, who took a second job cleaning toilets just to make ends meet, once saying to her: “Mia, your mother and I never took a handout.
 You will not be a burden to society.
 You will give back.”

 Give back she has.
 Mia served as city councilwoman and mayor of Saratoga Springs, Utah, before becoming the first black Republican woman, and first black American from Utah, elected to the U.S. House of Representatives.